 WHAT IS VC TONE ® ANHYDROUS VITAMIN C 20% GEL

 VC Tone Anhydrous® Vitamin C / L Ascorbic Acid 20% Gel developed by reputable Glenmark Pharmaceuticals.
 Through VC Tone unique Matrix Stabilised Complex technology, gel delivers micronized highly concentrated Vitamin C (L Ascorbic Acid) to your deeper skin layers in the active anhydrous form.
-Twice daily regular application of fragrance and paraben free formula of medicated Glenmark VC Tone Anhydrous Vitamin C 20% Gel, may help in ageing skin treatment, healing all dermal layers (fine lines and wrinkles), rejuvenating the aged and photodamaged skin.
+Twice daily regular application of fragrance and paraben-free formula of medicated Glenmark VC Tone Anhydrous Vitamin C 20% Gel, may help in aging skin treatment, healing all dermal layers (fine lines and wrinkles), rejuvenating the aged and photodamaged skin.

 Anhydrous Gel® base is a fast-drying, ethanol-based gel vehicle and has a drying effect on the skin.
 Vitamin C 20% (L-ascorbic acid) is one of the relatively few topical agents whose effectiveness against wrinkles and fine lines is backed by a fair amount of reliable scientific evidence.
-Unfortunately, the practical use of vitamin C in skin care presents some difficulties for a number of reasons.
+Unfortunately, the practical use of vitamin C in skincare presents some difficulties for a number of reasons.
 First, vitamin C is relatively unstable.
 When exposed to air, vitamin C solution undergoes oxidation and becomes not only ineffective but also potentially harmful (oxidized vitamin C may increase the formation of free radicals).
 Second, vitamin C products (especially the effective ones) tend to be irritating for many people.
 Topical vitamin C formulations need to be at least 10% strong to boost collagen synthesis and thereby improve wrinkles.
 At this concentration, vitamin C preparations are highly acidic (pH around 2.5), which may be irritating, especially for sensitive skin.
 Neutralizing the acidity does not solve the problem because buffered vitamin C becomes ionized, which markedly reduces skin penetration.
 At present, there are two practical approaches to solving the above problems.
 They may be combined to maximize the chances of squeezing all possible skin benefits out of vitamin C.

 WHY ANHYDROUS VITAMIN C 20% VC TONE GEL